akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 Beatrice reached the hunting lodge by midday.

 The place swarmed with soldiers and servants.

+The hall was still nursing the King's mood.
+Nobles muttered into their wine, casting dark looks toward the doors.
+A spilled cup, a whispered curse—the court was a pot waiting to boil, and any stranger who entered would feel the steam.

-As she entered the hall, carrying the handmade basket and dusty from the journey, a young Norman knight lounging near the doorway recognised her.
+As Beatrice entered, carrying the handmade basket and dusty from the journey, a young Norman knight lounging near the doorway recognised her.

 **Sir Guy de Montfort.**